connordavenport/robocast-ext/README.md

-RoboLauncher
+Robocast
 ==============

-RoboLauncher is a tool to quickly find and run commands and scripts.
+Robocast is a tool to quickly find and run commands and scripts.
 Similar to [Raycast](https://www.raycast.com) or OSX's Spotlight Search.
 Based on a fork of Mark Record's `ScriptLauncher`.
-The RoboLauncher is more focused on being an all-around RoboFont command palette.
+The Robocast is more focused on being an all-around RoboFont command palette.

 Usage:
 ------